abeacock/abeacock.github.io/index.md

 title: Andrew Beacock - Software Engineering Manager
 ---

-eng mgr / leader / full stack / java / agile / tdd / security / aws / golang
+eng mgr / leader / full stack / java / agile / tdd / security / aws / go

 I'm a full stack software engineer with 25 years of software development experience.
 I've lead development teams, line-managed people, and solved business problems using my technical skills.
 Excellent at explaining complex technical issues to non-technical people, I'm a massive fan of using analogies to aid understanding.
 I've followed waterfall, agile and everything-in-between methodologies, as well as being an advocate of unit testing, test driven development& pair programming.
 I've been coding in Java since it was born back in 1996, but I'm experienced in other languages too.